- Advising Holds

 |Supplemental Instruction (SI)||Supplemental Instruction (SUPPLINSTR)||When a course section is part of a non-remedial academic assistance program through the Academic Learning Center.|

 New experimental courses will require set up by the Office of the Registrar in the SIS (catalog level) before they can be scheduled.
-The Experimental Form should be completed, approved, and forwarded to Megan Perry in the Office of the Registrar as soon as possible.
+The Experimental Course Form should be completed, approved, and forwarded to Megan Perry in the Office of the Registrar as soon as possible.
 A separate form must be completed each semester the course is offered on an experimental basis.

 Course sections that require a new course title that have not been used in the past will also require set up by the Office of the Registrar at the catalog level before they can be scheduled.
 For courses such as Studies In, Seminars, and others with specific topics, a New Course Title Form has been created.
 Please use the New Course Title Form to submit requests for new course titles to Megan Perry.